 I’m not sure about that, either.

 I have landscaped around my house with the useful, herbal plants, for over 20 years.
-My gardens varied from a glorious stand of dill in a raised bed, to a semi-circular hedge of 70 lavender plants, to an entire enclosed convent garden featuring a beautiful nighttime white-garden section.
+My gardens have varied from move to move.
+There was the glorious stand of dill in a raised bed.
+For my birthday, once, a son helped me set in a semi-circular hedge of 70 lavender plants.
+And when we spent a short time in Mississippi, I created an entire enclosed convent garden featuring a beautiful nighttime white-garden section.
 (That one did let a few non-herbals in for the sake of the flutter-byes.)